faressoft/postman-runner/README.md

 ### How to edit in nano

 The tool opens the default editor that is specified by the environment variable `$EDITOR`.
-First make sure you have the `code` command installed, check [launching-from-the-command-line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) for more details.
 To change the default editor add the following line into your `.bash_profile` for `bash` or `.zshrc` if you use `zsh`

 ```bash
 export EDITOR="nano"